Skip to content

 1. HTTP Layer — Axum router exposing REST endpoints.

-2. Store Engine — Core logic: tokenization, inverted index management, search/insert.
+3. Store Engine — Core logic: tokenization, inverted index, FST vocabulary index, search/insert (src/store/ sub-modules).

-3. Persistence Layerfjall LSM-tree database for on-disk storage.
+4. Persistence LayerLMDB memory-mapped database for on-disk storage.

 HTTP Layer (src/routes.rs)